 Ashley Lindsey graduated from the University North Carolina School of the Arts.
 He has since performed with the Limon Dance Company, Lar Lubovitch Dance Company, Defero Dance Collective, VIA Dance Collaborative, and Jessica Gaynor Dance Company.
 Ashley worked with choreographers Jason Parsons, Mia Michaels, Lauren Adams and Suzi Taylor; and created works for the North Carolina School of the Arts, UNC, American Youth Grand Prix, CC& Co Dance Complex, Plumb Performing Arts Center, and Defro Dance Collective.
 Ashley has taught at UNCSA, Duke University, Elon College, and Jose Limon Workshops.
 He was a 2013 finalist for the Capezio ACE Awards.

-Born and raised on the Upper West Side of Manhattan, "West" is a professional dancer, entrepreneur and trainer with a relentless passion for artistic & personal development; a passion that has proven monumental to his personal progression and the elevation of his brand.
+Brandon West was born and raised on the Upper West Side of Manhattan.
+"West" is a professional dancer, entrepreneur and trainer with a relentless passion for artistic & personal development; a passion that has proven monumental to his personal progression and the elevation of his brand.
 West was once a well rounded, accomplished student-athlete and international martial arts champion; but has now quickly ascended into a demanded source of performance and entertainment.
 Having entered the industry as a commercial Hip-Hop dancer, his hustle, ambition, and talent has fast-tracked him into both an artist and coach within the music and entertainment business; accredited for works that include Chris Brown, America’s Got Talent, BET, Rocawear, and Missy Elliot to name a few.
 West seeks to fuse what he calls “athletics & appeal” by combining his love for athletics and the arts, and devoting himself to using his movement and artistry to help build and showcase the best versions of himself and others from presence to performance.

 Jaclyn Walsh is a principal dancer of KEIGWIN + COMPANY.
 Her choreography has been presented at Perceptions Contemporary Dance Festival, American Dance Guild Festival, Boston Contemporary Dance Festival, NYU’s Past/Forward, and SummerStage Main Stage.
 She received Broadway Care’s coveted Choreography Award at the Joyce and has been featured in Dance Spirit and Dance Teacher Magazine.
 Jaclyn received her BFA from NYU’s Tisch School of the Arts, where she performed works by Susan Marshall and Ronald K. Brown and received the Tisch Achievement Scholarship in Dance.
 Jaclyn is on faculty at Crunch Fitness and BDC’s Contemporary Variations Series.